 All Vedanta texts culminate in the final teaching of the mahavakya Tat Tvam Asi (That Thou Art) or Aham Brahma Asmi (I am Brahman).
 The relationship between That and Thou has to be analyzed through 3 steps

 1) Samanya adhikaranam: Are all the words in the sentence referring to the same thing or do they refer to different things.
 Since we are discussing non-dual reality and that You are Brahman, then ultimately we are talking about one reality.
+The words all point to the same reality, same locus (adhikaranam).
+E.g. blue lotus, the word lotus and the word blue both refer to that same flower.

 3) Lakshya (pointed/implied) lakshana (pointer/defn) bhava: What is the Tatpariya/intended and Implied meaning of That and This after discarding any "qualities" superimposed on them.
 Eg. that devadatta (young one from different city) is this (elderly, coming towards me).
 Any contradictory qualities (include space-time effected) are discarded and the intended meaning "person" is understood.
 Eg. That blue lotus (month ago in the pond) is this blue lotus (aged and in a pot). or Ganga river implies the same river whether it was a trickle in the Himalayas or flooding at the mouth in bangladesh.